ingridhoffman/EmployeeTracker/README.md

 ## Contributing

-Content in the Assets folder provided by:
+Project requirements and content in the Assets folder provided by:
 © 2019 Trilogy Education Services, a 2U, Inc. brand.
 All Rights Reserved.